onze/godot-gpio/readme.md

 namespace for the project, so that no other gd script needs to be imported in most cases.
 - `ggpio.SBC`: (Single Board Computer).
 That's the host we'll be interacting with.
 - `ggpio.Chip`: refers to a gpiochip under [the kernel's GPIO driver interface](https://docs.kernel.org/driver-api/gpio/driver.html).
-Most of the time we're workin with gpio `0`.
+Most of the time we're working with gpio `0`.
 - `ggpio.GPIO`: this is a single pin on a board.
 <details><summary>Here's how GPIOs on a Pi are numbered (<a href="https://pinout.xyz/">source</a>):</summary>
 <p align="center">